Civilian Casualties

 Airwars assessment

-Local sources have reported that between three and six civilians were killed in an aerial bombardment on al Buweitaya in the western suburb of Deir Ezzor.
-At present sources have alleged that the US-led Coalition was responsible, however, some sources are attributing the attack to the regime, and some to Russia.
+Local sources have reported that on August 4, 2017, between three and six civilians were reportedly killed in an aerial bombardment on Al-Buweitaya in the western suburb of Deir Ezzor.
+Some sources have alleged that the US-led Coalition was responsible, however, other sources attributed the attack to the regime, and some to Russia.

-According to a Facebook post by Al Tabani another unidentified female was found, and Younis al-’Awad’s wife was also reported to have been seriously injured in the attack.
+According to a Facebook post by Al Tabani, Younis al-’Awad was killed alongside his daughter and another unidentified woman.
+Younis al-’Awad’s wife was also reported to have been seriously injured in the attack.

 The Syrian Network for Human Rights have blamed ‘Syrian Regime planes’ for the attack, whilst in a news report by Smart the strikes are ‘thought to be Russian’.